Caufriez Hypopressive Gymnastics

 GAH is a postural gymnastics:

-• it is based on the maintenance of a particular posture for a certain period of time.
+• It is based on the maintenance of specifications postures for a certain period of time.

-• if applied for a sufficient period of time it leads to a modification of the body plan and posture.
+• if applied for a sufficient period of time It entails one modification of the body plan and posture.

 Vitruvian Man (Credits: Leonardo da Vinci, Public domain, via Wikimedia Commons)